Slobodan Starčević

-Slobodan Starčević (born 14 August 1971) is a Bosnian professional football manager.
+Slobodan Starčević (born 14 August 1971) is a Bosnian professional football manager who is the manager of First League of RS club Laktaši.

 Managerial career

 Early career

 Starčević started his managerial career in 2010 when he became an assistant manager at Borac Banja Luka.
 After two years, in 2012, Starčević was named the new manager of Borac.
 He left the club in May 2013.

 After leaving Borac, on 11 June 2013, he became the new manager of Rudar Prijedor.
 In September 2013, Starčević was sacked after drawing 4 and losing 3 out of 7 matches with Rudar.

 Krupa

 On 24 January 2014, Starčević became the new manager of Krupa.
 In May 2014, he won the Second League of RS (Group West) with Krupa, promoting the club to the First League of RS.

 In May 2016, Starčević won the club's first ever and historic First League of RS in the 2015–16 season and promoted the club to the Bosnian Premier League.

 Starčević once again made Krupa history by leading the club to the 2017–18 Bosnian Cup final in which the club lost to Željezničar in both matches (2–0 at Sarajevo and 2–4 at Krupa na Vrbasu), thus finishing as cup runners-up.

 On 31 May 2018, after almost four and a half years as the club's manager and making the best results in the club's history so far, he left Krupa.